 Although there is considerable acreage in commercial forestry in King County, there are no major lumber mills still in operation.
 There are a few small mills in the county, but they have limited capacity.
 As a result, small landowners have few options for marketing their logs, and usually have a long haul to the closest mill.
+The county should work with forest landowners and forestry business to better understand and address the barriers to local wood processing.

-R-627 King County should promote and support production, harvest, utilization, and marketing of wood products grown in the county's Rural and forest areas.
-King County should encourage sawmills and other services that are able to serve the small forest landowners in the county.
+King County should promote and support production, harvest, utilization, and marketing of wood products grown in the county's ((R))rural and forest areas.
+King County should ((encourage)) ensure that regualtions applying to rual and forest areas do not discourage the establishment of sawmills and other wood product businesses and services ((that are able to serve the small forest landowners in the county)).